mongodb/mongo-java-driver/docs/reference/content/driver-scala/bson/scala-extended-json.md

 collection.insertOne(new JsonString("{hello: 1}")).printResults()
 val jsonString: SingleObservable[JsonString] = collection.find.first()
 ```

-`JsonString` is simply a wrapper class that takes in a `String` in the constructor and returns the `String` in the get `getJson()` method.
+### Reading and Writing JSON with CustomSettings

-You can also provide custom `JsonWriterSettings` to the `JsonStringCodec`, by constructing the codec yourself and then creating your own registy:
+You can also provide custom `JsonWriterSettings` to the `JsonStringCodec`, by constructing the codec yourself and then creating your own registry:

 ```scala
 val codecRegistry =
       fromRegistries(